mudasirahanger/pos/README.md

-# electron-skeleton POS App WIN & macOS v1.0
+# electron-skeleton POS App WIN & macOS v2.0

-This is a minimal Electron application for POS
+This is a minimal Electron application for POS this is setup to be run on mac